Mobility-induced order in active XY spins on a substrate

-As usual, the RG is done by tracing over the short wavelength Fourier modes of the fields~\cite{fns,stanley,halpin}, by expanding in the dimensionless coupling constant $g\sim \lambda^2\overline D/\Gamma^3$; see ALP for technical details.
-It predicts that not all but some of the linearly stable states are robust against noises. { This} is controlled by $\mu_1\equiv \Omega_2/\lambda,\,\mu_2\equiv \lambda_0\tilde \Omega_1/\lambda$, that are {\em marginal} (in the RG sense) at the one-loop order. { We find} that for wide ranges of $\mu_1,\,\mu_2$, renormalized { scale-dependent} $g(k)= 1/[\Delta_1(\mu_1,\mu_2)\ln (\Lambda/k)]$ flows to zero {\em very slowly}, { where $\Delta_1>0$} as $k\rightarrow 0$ at 2D, under successive applications of the RG procedure, { for stable ordered phases}; { $\Lambda=2\pi/a_0$ is an upper wavevector cutoff}.
+As usual, the RG is done by tracing over the short wavelength Fourier modes of the fields~\cite{fns,stanley,halpin}, by expanding in the dimensionless coupling constant $g\sim \lambda^2\overline D/\Gamma^3$, which is marginal in $2d$; see ALP~\cite{alp} for technical details.
+It predicts that not all but some of the linearly stable states are robust against noises. { This} is controlled by $\mu_1\equiv \Omega_2/\lambda,\,\mu_2\equiv \lambda_0\tilde \Omega_1/\lambda$, that are {\em marginal} (in the RG sense) at the one-loop order. { We find} that for wide ranges of $\mu_1,\,\mu_2$, renormalized { scale-dependent} $g(k)= 1/[\Delta_1(\mu_1,\mu_2)\ln (\Lambda/k)]$ flows to zero {\em very slowly}, { where $\Delta_1>0$} as $k\rightarrow 0$ at $2d$, under successive applications of the RG procedure, { for stable ordered phases}; { $\Lambda=2\pi/a_0$ is an upper wavevector cutoff}.
 This gives, { as obtained} from the RG flow equations, that renormalized, scale-dependent $\Gamma(k)=\Gamma [\ln(\Lambda/k)]^{\eta_2}$ and $\overline D(k)=\overline D[\ln(\Lambda/k)]^{\eta_1}$, both diverging logarithmically when $k\rightarrow 0$; $\eta_1(\mu_1,\mu_2),\,\eta_2(\mu_1,\mu_2)>0$ are constants related to $\Delta_1(>0)$.
 These log-divergences due to the ``slow'' vanishing of the coupling constant are reminiscent of the logarithmic anomalous elasticity in three-dimensional equilibrium smectics~\cite{pelc1,pelc2}.
 The resulting renormalized theory, owing to $g(k)\rightarrow 0$ as $k\rightarrow 0$, is {\em effectively linear}, albeit with renormalized parameters.
-Straightforward calculations of the renormalized correlation functions show that the stable ordered states have scaling properties essentially same as in the linear theory, modulated only by logarithmic corrections, which either strengthen or weaken the linear theory order.
+Indeed, straightforward calculations show that the renormalized correlation functions in the stable ordered states display surprising {\em logarithmic modulations of the linear theory scaling}, giving order stronger or weaker than in the linear theory.
 For instance, the renormalized phase correlator $C_{\theta\theta}^R(k)$ reads

 for $k\rightarrow 0$; $\eta\equiv \eta_2-\eta_1$.
 Here and below, $R$ refers to renormalized quantities.
 Exponent $\eta$ varies {\em continuously} with $\mu_1,\,\mu_2$ and can be positive or negative; detailed calculations show $\eta <1/3$ always~\cite{alp}.
 For $\eta>(<)0$, $C^R_{\theta\theta}(k)\ll (\gg) C^0_{\theta\theta}(k)$ as $k\rightarrow 0$, demonstrating strong suppression (enhancement) of fluctuations in the long wavelength limit.
 Next, the renormalized variance $\Delta_\theta^R \equiv\langle\theta^2 ({\bf x},t)\rangle_R $ now acquires a novel $L$-dependence: